Women in the Vietnam War: Film

+Portrayals in popular culture

 Depictions of women in fictional media, however, have been marked by a degree of misogynistic tropes and portrayals, often portraying Vietnamese women as hypersexual, submissive, and mired in backwards poverty, in a war environment of extreme masculinity.
 Philip K. Jason of the University of Manitoba stated that, in fiction: "not only are the old stereotypes played out — in Vietnam, women were once again and forever either mothers, wives, angels, whores or some painful combination — but the literature of this war sets up hideous and totally convincing equations in which women become both enemy and weaponry."
-Vietnamese-American novelist Viet Thanh Nguyen has stated that "Ever since Puccini’s 1904 opera Madame Butterfly, Asians have been portrayed in romantic terms as self-sacrificing women who prefer white men to Asian men, and who willingly die for the love of white men.
+Vietnamese-American novelist Viet Thanh Nguyen has stated that "Ever since Puccini's 1904 opera Madame Butterfly, Asians have been portrayed in romantic terms as self-sacrificing women who prefer white men to Asian men, and who willingly die for the love of white men.
 A more brutal version of this orientalist fantasy is found in many American movies about the war in Vietnam."

 The attitudes of popular portrayals of the War towards feminism have also been criticised.
 In her 1989 book, The Remasculinization of America: Gender and the Vietnam War, Susan Jeffords argued that fictional representations of the war tended to re-assert traditional gender norms against rising feminist progress.

 The role of women in the War has also at times been overlooked and minimised, with Vietnamese women in the war often only portrayed as either helpless victims, grieving mothers, or as prostitutes, if portrayed at all.
-New York Times reporter Gloria Emerson described an interaction she had after a college lecture in which she spoke of her experiences of the war:A young woman came up to me and solemnly said: ‘I’m so glad a woman was there to see it.’
+New York Times reporter Gloria Emerson described an interaction she had after a college lecture in which she spoke of her experiences of the war:A young woman came up to me and solemnly said: 'I'm so glad a woman was there to see it.'
 Her remark so shocked me that I turned my back on her.
 It was as if she was dismissing all the Vietnamese women whose lives were deformed by the war, the many Vietnamese women in the South who risked torture and death in opposing the Americans and their Vietnamese allies; and the American nurses who cared for the wrecked soldiers.